-An Eligible Employee, who is retired from work as a Local No. 731, I.B. of T., Garage Attendants, Linen and Laundry Member and whose eligibility for benefits is terminated in accordance with the eligibility rules, may apply to continue eligibility for medical benefits by making self-payments in a manner prescribed by the Trustees providing:
+An Eligible Employee, who is retired from work as an Scavenger and whose eligibility for benefits is terminated in accordance with the eligibility rules, may apply to continue eligibility for medical benefits by making self-payments in a manner prescribed by the Trustees providing:

-- 1. He/she has retired from active employment on or after October 1, 1979, and - 2.
-He/she is receiving either Normal, Early or Disability Retirement Benefits under the Local 731, I.B. of T., Private Scavengers and Garage Attendants Pension Trust Fund or the Local 731, I.B. of T., Textile Maintenance and Laundry Craft Pension Plan, and - 3.
+- 1. He/she has retired from active employment on or after July 1, 1978 and - 2.
+He/she is receiving either Normal, Early or Disability Retirement Benefits under the Local 731, I.B. of T., Private Scavengers and Garage Attendants Pension Trust Fund, and - 3.
 At the time of retirement, he/she was eligible to receive the benefits of the Plan, and - 4.
 Has been eligible during the 60 consecutive months immediately preceding the date of retirement.
 (5 consecutive years)